GitLab-Templates/Serverless-Framework/README.md

   };
 };
 ```

+In case you want to use cookies or other authentication, add `'Access-Control-Allow-Credentials': true` to the headers as well.

 For more information on setting up CORS see a [blog post](https://serverless.com/blog/cors-api-gateway-survival-guide/) written by the Serverless Framework team.